Top 50 Documentaries on Netflix: September 2018

 In the mood for a great documentary?
 Look no further.

 It’s no secret I love documentaries.
+Documentaries are the hidden gems of the movie world.
+Not as many people watch them, but those who do know their greatness and become addicted.
 Frankly, the hardest part of compiling a list is narrowing it down.
 I have tried to find some from every category for every taste, from food to sports to just plain nutty.
-The list isn’t ranked, just full of interesting picks.
-Documentaries are the hidden gems of the movie world.
-Not many people watch them, but those who do know of their greatness become addicted.
+The list isn’t really ranked.
+If it made the list it means it’s worth watching, but the best will always be closer to number one.
+It’s full of interesting picks.

 A film about sexual assault on college campuses, The Hunting Ground focuses on the story of two former students of University of North Carolina at Chapel Hill who filed a Title IX complaint against UNC in response to their rapes while enrolled.
 This issue has become a huge problem in the United States, and the film looks at how administrators often ignore or minimize claims, suppressing statistics for the sake of the universities’ reputation.